14 cheap places to visit in Italy

 Caserta

-Home to the magnificent Reggia di Caserta (Royal Palace of Caserta) the palace makes a perfect day trip from Naples.
+Home to the magnificent Reggia di Caserta (Royal Palace of Caserta) this UNESCO World Heritage Site makes a perfect day trip from Naples.

 A UNESCO World Heritage Site, the palace belonged to the royal family of the Bourbon dynasty of Naples.
 Its glorious gardens were awarded the title of 'most beautiful park in Italy' in 2009.